Los Angeles Trade–Technical College

-About

-The 25-acre campus is located just south of the Historic Core of Los Angeles.

 History

 Founded as the Frank Wiggins Trade School in 1925, the college is the oldest of the nine campuses of the Los Angeles Community College District.

-After World War II, the school moved to the former campus of John H. Francis Polytechnical High School, which had relocated to Sun Valley.
+After World War II, the school moved to the former campus of John H. Francis Polytechnic High School, which had relocated to Sun Valley.
 It then expanded the campus and combined with Metropolitan College to expand its programs.

 In 1954, the school was renamed Los Angeles Trade–Technical Junior College.
 In 1969, the college became a part of the Los Angeles Community College District.

 L.A.
 Trade Tech's fashion design program is the oldest in Los Angeles, having started in 1925.
 During World War Two, the college offered around-the-clock courses so women could train in vocational areas to help the war effort.

 The college was featured on the PBS television series Downtown with Huell Howser.

-Campus modernization
+Campus

-The campus is currently in the midst of a multimillion-dollar modernization and revitalization project.
-Two new buildings have been constructed, a student services building and a technology building that will include new lecture halls, classrooms, computer labs and faculty offices.

-The in-state tuition and fees for 2017-2018 were $1,220, and out-of-state tuition and fees were $7,538.
-There is no application fee.
-The school utilizes a semester-based academic year.
-The student-faculty ratio is 21-to-1.
-Total enrollment of 12,984.
-Full-time 2,964 and part-time 10,020 students.
+The 25-acre campus is located just south of the Historic Core of Los Angeles.
+The Los Angeles Trade–Technical College (LATTC), is located at 400 West Washington Boulevard.
+LATTC offers courses ranging from automotive technology and culinary arts to nursing and construction trades.

+The campus spans multiple city blocks and features laboratories, classrooms, a library, and a student center.

+Also on-campus, Bucky's Pride Center features computer stations, printers, and a social lounge area, while also providing mental health and wellness services, sexual education, and financial assistance.